dheerajdlalwani/wiki-insights/README.md

 ## Basic Setup

+- This setup assumes you are running it in a linux based environment
 - Create a `.env` file (use [sample.env](sample.env) as a reference) and fill in the values
 - Make sure you have the `make` utility installed.
 - If you do not have `make` installed, run the following commands: